 The Master’s in Higher Education Administration program, which requires 30 credits, includes expansive core courses, electives, a master’s project, and an optional practicum.

-A sample of courses offered include:
+A sample of courses from this online Master’s programs for Education Administration program offered include:

 - College Student Development Theory